Soham-0047/Learning-Hub/README.md

 - Complete the signup and signin page and connect with backend
 - More use the global state, here we will use redux toolkit.
 - For user session extended and reloading and user information keep we will use react persist

+#### Google OAuth

+- Crate a separete google OAuth component for signin and signup and save the user information send to the backend

 ## Server Side